whitnotmax/MIST4610-Project1-Group6/README.md

 This query gives great insights into how expensive it would be to train in each state, which would be good information to know for a boxer who is considering a move.

-3. Since most information is staying the same except the discounted membership fee, we kept the gym_name and state to see what gyms are eligible to reduce their price.
-This led us to then create a new field for the new discounted fee.
+3. All gyms in california are discounting their membership fee by 20% due to new state regulations.
+List the gym name, the original price, and the new discounted price.

 ![query3](https://i.imgur.com/VaVH0ZP.png)

+Since most information is staying the same except the discounted membership fee, we kept the gym_name and state to see what gyms are eligible to reduce their price.
+This led us to then create a new field for the new discounted fee.
 We made this query so the boxers can see if maybe a former place they wanted to train at costs less know, and which locations best fall in line with their finances.

 4. This simple query uses columns from the boxer table to count all rows where a boxer has no losses.